Efficient planet formation by pebble accretion in ALMA rings: Discussion

 \subsubsection{HR~8799 and other planet systems in debris disc}

-Apart from planet-forming discs, another line of evidence for planet formation in rings comes from the planets detected in debris discs.
+\hjrem{Apart from planet-forming discs,} Another line of evidence for planet formation in rings comes from the planets detected in debris discs.
 By statistically comparing the dust mass budget in protoplanetary discs and debris disc, \citet{MichelEtal2021} propose that debris disc are the leftovers of planetesimal-forming rings.
 This idea is supported by recent theoretical works \citep[e.g.,][]{JiangOrmel2021,NajitaEtal2022}.

-Among debris discs, a number of sources are also confirmed with mature planet system inside the debris disc belt, e.g., the four giant planet system HR~8799.
-With years of follow-up by direct imaging, the orbital configuration of the four giant planets in HR~8799 has been shown to be consistent with a 1:2:4:8 mean motion resonance chain \citep{WangEtal2018}, which, again, hints at the convergent migration of planets.
+\hjrem{Among debris discs,}A number of sources are \hjch{also confirmed with}{seen to harbour} mature planet systems inside the debris disc belt, \hjch{e.g.,}{of which} the four giant planet system HR~8799 \hjadd{is arguably the most iconic}.
+With years of follow-up direct imaging the orbital configuration of the four giant planets in HR~8799 has been shown to be consistent with a 1:2:4:8 mean motion resonance chain \citep{WangEtal2018}, which, again, hints at the convergent migration of planets.
 In addition, a clear dust ring is resolved in ALMA (sub)millimeter continuum, whose radial intensity profile peaks around 150 au \citep[e.g.,][]{BoothEtal2016,FaramazEtal2021}.
-By modeling the radiation transfer in ALMA band 6 and band 7, and reproducing both the Hershel far-infrared map and ALMA continuum, \citet{GeilerEtal2019} infer a total mass of ${\sim}100\,M_\oplus$ of planetesimals up to ${\sim} 100\rm\, km$ by collisional simulations, which qualitatively matches the mass budget in the remaining planetesimals of our model (\se{plt_belt}).
+By modeling the radiation transfer in ALMA band 6 and band 7, and reproducing both the Hershel far-infrared map and ALMA continuum, \hjadd{the simulations by} \citet{GeilerEtal2019} infer a total mass of ${\sim}100\,M_\oplus$ of planetesimals up to ${\sim} 100\rm\, km$ \hjrem{by collisional simulations}, \hjadd{a number} which qualitatively matches the mass budget of the remaining planetesimals in our model (\se{plt_belt}).

-In the context of our model, the four giant planet cores form from a planetesimal-forming pebble ring around 150 au.
-The cores migrate inward one by one, evolve into gas giants, and form the Laplace resonance chain.
-After the gas disc has dissipated, the leftover planetesimals belt from the birth ring stays in situ and now constitutes a debris disc belt.
-By a collisional cascade, the planetesimals belt will generate a moderate amount of dust which might be observed in far-IR or (sub)millimeter wavelength \citep[e.g.,][]{WyattDent2002}.
+In the context of our model, the four giant planet cores \hjadd{would} form from a planetesimal-forming pebble ring \hjadd{situated at} around 150 au.
+The cores \hjadd{would} migrate inward one by one, evolve into gas giants, and form the Laplace resonance chain.
+After the gas disc has dissipated, the leftover planetesimals belt from the birth ring \hjch{stays in situ and now constitutes a}{remains to form the} debris disc belt.
 Detailed modeling of the formation history of PDS~70 and HR~8799 with proper treatment of gas accretion and type-II migration will be studied in a future work.